Cong-Ha/MasTacosProject/README.md

 # MasTacos
-# WebAPI built with DotNet 8.0
+## WebAPI built with DotNet core 8.0
+### Docker for containerization of webapi and database with MySql
-# VueJs front-end
+## VueJs front-end